ehrpg/rules/docs/skills/skills.md

 uses _Strength_ and _Dexterity_.

+## <i class="fa fa-2x ehicon-intelligence"></i><i class="fa fa-2x ehicon-dexterity"></i> Explosives

+This skill is used to handle, plant and disarm explosives.
+For example, it can be used to plant shaped charges, bombs and mines; but is also used to disarm these devices.
+Miners and demolition crews also rely heavily on this skill to determine how much explosives is required to get the job done without destroying more than intended.
+The skill can also be used as a knowledge skill to determine properties, safety or disarm procedures about specific explosives or explosive devices.
+It uses _Dexterity_ and _Intelligence_.

 ## <i class="fa fa-2x ehicon-intelligence"></i><i class="fa fa-2x ehicon-perception"></i> First Aid

 First aid comprises techniques ranging from applying intricate bandages to